Clarification from IHSS PA MARIN

 If you are sick, stay home.

 If for some reason you are not able to work for your recipient, please notify the Public Authority at (415) 499-1024.
-The Public Authority is closed to the public but we are available via phone or email at email@example.com.
+The Public Authority is now open to the public but you can also reach us via phone or email at email@example.com.
 Be safe and take care of yourselves and each other.

 We aim to empower IHSS Recipients of Marin County to remain independent and safe by supplying quality, in-home Care Providers for whom we select and support.